alen-001/scalable-chat-app/README.md

 * Spin up multiple WebSocket server instances on different ports or machines.
 * Redis Pub/Sub keeps all servers in sync so users in the same room see each other’s messages, regardless of which server they’re connected to.
-* This approach works both locally and in cloud deployments.